 Dr. Michaela Burkardt is a college professor of physics.
-Her teaching includes introductory physics for majors in the physical sciences and in life sciences.
+Her teaching includes Introductory Physics for majors in the physical sciences and in life sciences.
 She has been recognized with three outstanding faculty awards from the College of Arts and Sciences.
-From 2009–2010, Michaela worked as faculty developer at the Teaching Academy focusing on promoting evidence-based teaching in the STEM disciplines (Science, Technology, Engineering and Mathematics).
-She also advocates for including undergraduate learning assistants (PLAs) as partners in teaching.
+From 2009–2010, Michaela worked as a faculty developer at the Teaching Academy focusing on promoting evidence-based teaching in the STEM disciplines (Science, Technology, Engineering, and Mathematics).
+She also advocates for instructors to include undergraduate learning assistants (PLAs) as partners in teaching.
 Michaela teaches a short course about teaching and learning in the STEM disciplines.

 Dr. Laura Madson joined the faculty of the Psychology Department in the College of Arts and Sciences in August 1996.
-Shortly thereafter, she learned about team-based learning at the Teaching Academy.
-Laura has been a dyed-in-the-wool practitioner of team-based learning ever since.
-She now teaches 300–400 Introduction to Psychology students every academic year using team-based learning, has written a textbook specifically for use in her team-based learning Intro Psych classes, and co-teaches regular workshops on team-based learning for the Teaching Academy.
+Shortly thereafter, she learned about Team-based Learning at the Teaching Academy.
+Laura has been a dyed-in-the-wool practitioner of Team-based Learning ever since.
+She now teaches 300–400 Introduction to Psychology students every academic year using Team-based Learning, has written a textbook specifically for use in her Team-based Learning intro psych classes, and co-teaches regular workshops on Team-based Learning for the Teaching Academy.
 She also offers occasional book discussion groups on provocative publications in higher education.
-Laura is delighted to serve as a Teaching Academy Fellow because, in her words, “Everything useful that I know about teaching I learned at the Teaching Academy.”
+Laura is delighted to serve as a Teaching Academy fellow because, in her words, “Everything useful that I know about teaching I learned at the Teaching Academy.”

 Dr. James McAteer is a professor in the Astronomy Department in the College of Arts and Sciences.
 He carries out research in studies of the Sun and its influence on Earth, funded by NASA and NSF.
 Like many others, he had no prior background in teaching when he started on his first lecture course at Trinity College Dublin, Ireland, in 2008.
 Upon realizing he knew little about the research in effective teaching, he came to NMSU in 2010 with a new and open mind to focus on how students learn, rather than how professors teach.
-James completed the Teaching Scholars course and a Team-Based Learning (TBL) course; as a result he began to incorporate clickers, you-you’all-us and teamwork in his astronomy courses at all levels.
+James completed the Teaching Scholars course and a Team-based Learning (TBL) course; as a result he began to incorporate clickers, you-you’all-us [think-pair-share], and teamwork in his astronomy courses at all levels.
 In 2012, James threw himself headfirst into adopting TBL into one of his classes.
 With this approach he won a NSF-Career award in 2013 that focused on developing the TBL environment to maximize student learning in classes with a large diversity of student backgrounds and expectations.
-James co-teaches a TBL class.
+James co-teaches TBL workshops for the Teaching Academy.

-Dr. Michèle Shuster is an associate professor in the biology department.
+Dr. Michèle Shuster is an associate professor in the Biology Department.
 Michèle regularly uses innovative approaches in her teaching, including classroom flipping and case studies, and her scholarly activities help K–8 teachers and postdocs design and implement case studies for their own teaching.
-She has been honored to receive the NMSU Roush and Westhafer awards for excellence in teaching.
+She has been honored to receive the NMSU Roush and Westhafer awards for excellence in teaching as well as three Teaching Academy awards for teaching outstanding courses and workshops.
 Michèle offers workshops at the Academy on using case studies in the classroom and other innovative student-centered teaching strategies as well as on effectively describing your teaching activities and their impact.
-She is also available to carry out classroom visitations.
+She is also available to carry out classroom visitations in the STEM disciplines.